Group-4/RB/README.md

 base_url: http://tiyqpic.herokuapp.com

 Authorization occurs by passing the key `Access-Token` with the value of the token in the header of the POST request.
+All requests GET/POST/DELETE must be authenticated with a token.

 Quick find: